-Employees must accurately record any time for which they are to be paid in ADP.
-All non-exempt employees must be compensated at time and a half for any hours worked over 40 in a scheduled workweek.
-Overtime work requires pre-authorization from the non-exempt employee's supervisor.
-Non-exempt employees cannot waive their right to receive overtime pay nor can they take compensatory time off instead of receiving the required overtime pay.
+Employees must accurately record any time for which they are to be paid in Web Advisor.
+All non-exempt employees must be compensated at time and a half for any hours worked over 40 in a workweek.
+Overtime work requires per-authorization from the non-exempt employee's supervisor.
+Non-exempt employees can not waive their right to receive overtime pay nor can they take compensatory time off instead of receiving the required overtime pay.
 The University's designated workweek begins Monday and ends Sunday.